whearne/Bike-Sales-Excel/README.md

 The dashboard includes interactive filters, allowing you to slice the data based on:

 - **Marital Status**: Filter between married and single customers.
-- **Region**: Analyze bike sales in Europe, North America, or the Pacific.
+- **Region**: Analyse bike sales in Europe, North America, or the Pacific.
 - **Education**: Segment data based on customers' education levels (Bachelors, Graduate Degree, High School, Partial College, and Partial High School).

 ## Installation